DevMountain/mentor-project-phase-handbook/README.md

 During Group Projects, mentors should be pulling students out for Mock Interviews.
 Every student should complete a Mock Interview.
 Mentors can ask other mentors for assistance in completing this process.

-The interview itself will be broken up into 3 parts, the HR questions, Technical questions, and giving the student time to ask questions.
-After the official interview make sure you have a debriefing on what they did well, and what they could do better on.
-We've found it works best to have 2 mentors in the interview, with one taking the role of HR and the other being the Technical lead.

 More information on Mock Interviews can be found below.

 <details closed>
 	<summary>Mock Interview Information</summary>

+Mock interviews should be broken up into 4 parts: HR questions, Technical questions, whiteboarding, and giving the student time to ask questions.
+After the mock interview, make sure you provide students feedback on what they did well, and what they could do improve on.
+We've found it works best to have 2 mentors in the interview, with one taking the role of HR and the other being the Technical lead.

 ### HR Questions